swiftlang/swift-org-website/install/macos/index.md

 4. You can then start typing Swift code directly into the REPL prompt and press **Enter** to see the output of the code.
 5. To exit the Swift REPL, type `:q` and press **Enter**.

-### Xcode’s build and run feature
+### Xcode’s build-and-run feature

-Xcode's build and run feature is helpful for compiling and executing Swift projects, especially for iOS, macOS, watchOS, and tvOS app development.
+Xcode's build-and-run feature helps compile and execute Swift projects, especially for iOS, macOS, watchOS, and tvOS app development.
 It provides a comprehensive development environment with tools for coding, testing, debugging, and running your Swift applications.

-To use Xcode's build and run feature to compile and execute Swift code in a project, follow these steps:
+To use Xcode's build-and-run feature to compile and execute Swift code in a project, follow these steps:
 1. Launch Xcode on your macOS system.
 2. Create a New Project or Open an Existing Project: